-Table Downlink (gateway) emission level for 500mW erp
+Table 9 Downlink (gateway) emission level for 500mW ERP

-The results of OOB measurements are shown in Annex D.
+The results of OOB measurements are shown in Annex E.

 7.2.2.4 Spurious emissions

 Measurements of the spurious emissions for a LPWAN-CSS signal of 125 kHz bandwidth, centered at 869.525 MHz with a power of 27 dBm (worst case) are shown below (the limits of ERC Recommendation 74-01 are provided with red lines in the below figures).